Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Ensemble Sampling for Nonlinear Contextual Bandits

 \subsection{Ensemble Sampling for Neural Contextual Bandit (Neural-ES)}

 We now introduce neural contextual bandit setting and introduce the algorithm \texttt{Neural-ES}.

-\paragraph{Neural Contextual Bandit:} In the GLM setting, we assume the mean reward is given by $\mu (X^{\top} \theta^{*})$, where the link function $\mu (\cdot)$ is known to the agent.
-In neural contextual bandits, we only assume that the reward model $h(X)$ is bounded as $0 \leq h(\cdot) \leq 1$.
-Since we add no assumptions to $h(\cdot)$ except that it is bounded, we need to use a deep neural network (DNN) to approximate the true relation.
+\paragraph{Neural Contextual Bandit} In neural contextual bandit, we only assume that the true mean reward $h(\cdot)$ is bounded, and we use a deep neural network (DNN) to approximate $h(\cdot)$.
 We adopt the following fully connected neural network $f(X; \theta)$ to approximate $h(X)$:

 where $N$ and $L$ are the width and depth of the neural network, $\phi(x) = \text{ReLU} (x)$, $W_{l}$ are learnable parameter matrices, and $\theta = [\text{vec}(W_{1}), \cdot\cdot\cdot, \text{vec}(W_{L})] \in \mathbb{R}^{d'}$ is the concatenation of all learnable parameters.
-The dimension of $\theta$ is $d' = N + Nd + N^{2}(L-1)$.
-For simplicity, we design the neural network such that each layer has the same width $L$.
+The dimension of $\theta$ is $d' = N + Nd + N^{2}(L-2)$.
+For simplicity, we design the neural network such that each layer has the same width $N$.

 To learn the parameters in the neural network, we define the following $\lambda$-regularized loss function: